rlivings39/learning-docker/README.md

 Running containers use an isolated filesystem.
 The custom filesystem is provided by a **container image**.
 The image must include everything needed to run the application - all dependencies, configuration, scripts, binaries, etc. It also contains configuration for the container like environment variables, a default command to run, and other metadata.

 This filesystem isolation is like an advanced version of `chroot`.

+To build an image for something you use a `Dockerfile` which is a textual script of instructions used to create the image.